quaesito/ml-fitbit/README.md

 Worldwide, many insurance corporates have deliberately expressed interest in acquiring fitness trackers data.
 It is expected that health data from electronic sources could soon be compiled into a health or wellness report and shared with insurance companies to help them determine who they will cover.

 A thorough analysis of opensource Fitbit data is performed.
 The key findings are highlighted and discussed.
 The analysis provided herein is performed using 940 data points collected from 33 distinct users.
-Machine Learning Models are used to solve a regression problem using Multiple Linear Regression, Random Forest and Extreme Gradient Booster.
+Machine Learning Models are used to solve a regression problem using Multiple Linear Regression, Random Forest and Extreme Gradient Booster